daneeshak/JavaQuizGame/README.md

    git clone https://github.com/daneeshak/JavaQuizGame.git

- 2. Navigate to the Project Directory
+ 2. **Navigate to the Project Directory**

     Use your command-line interface (CLI) to navigate to the directory where the project is located:

     ```bash
     cd JavaQuizGame

-3. Compile the Java Code
+3. **Compile the Java Code**

    Compile the ITQuizGame.java file using the javac command:

       ```bash
        javac Game_Quize.java

- Ths will generate a ITQuizGame.class file in the same directory.
+ Ths will generate a Game_Quize.class file in the same directory.
 The .class file is the compiled bytecode that the Java Virtual Machine (JVM) can execute.

-4. Run the Quiz Game
+4. **Run the Quiz Game**

     After compilation, you can run the quiz game using the java command:

     ```bash
     java Game_Quize

-5. Follow the On-Screen Instructions
+5. **Follow the On-Screen Instructions:**

-    The quiz will prompt you for the following details:

-    Your group name
-    Your name
-    NIC
-    Student number
-    Batch

-    After entering these details, the quiz will begin.
-Simply enter your answers (A, B, C, or D) for each question when prompted
+     The quiz will prompt you for your group name, your name, NIC, student number, and batch.
+Then, it will proceed with 10 multiple-choice questions.
+Simply enter your answers (A, B, C, or D) when prompted.

-6. View Your Score
+6. **View Your Score:**

-    At the end of the quiz, your score and a summary will be displayed.
-This summary will include:
+    At the end of the quiz, your score and a summary will be displayed, including the percentage and a final grade.

-    The total number of correct answers
-    Your percentage score
-    A final grade based on your performance

-    Additionally, your entered details (name, NIC, student number, batch) will be displayed for verification.
+## Customization
+You can customize the questions, answers, and other details by editing the ITQuizGame.java file.
+After making changes, be sure to recompile the code before running the game again.

+## Contributing
+If you would like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.

+## License

+This project is licensed under the MIT License.

+### MIT License
+Copyright (c)  2024 Daneesha